Basic Policy of Establishing Internal Control Systems

 9. System for reporting to the Audit and Supervisory Board Members

-(2) The Internal Audit Office shall conduct internal audits of identified risks, and report the results thereof to the Audit and Supervisory Board.
+(2) The Internal Audit Department shall conduct an internal audit of any identified risks, and the Internal Audit Department shall report the results to the Board of Corporate Auditors.

-11. Matters related to the policies on the procedures for advance payment or reimbursement of expenses arising from the execution of duties of Audit and Supervisory Board Members, or any other processing of expenses or obligations arising from the execution of such duties
+11. Matters concerning the procedures for advance payment or reimbursement of expenses incurred in connection with the duties of corporate auditors, and other policies regarding the handling of expenses or liabilities incurred in connection with the performance of such duties.

-(1) The Audit and Supervisory Board shall be allocated budgets in advance for expenses deemed necessary for the execution of duties.
+(1) The Board of Corporate Auditors shall budget in advance for expenses that it deems necessary for the performance of its duties.

 12. Other systems for ensuring that audits by Audit and Supervisory Board Members are executed efficiently

-(2) Audit and Supervisory Board Members shall monitor the process of important decision-making and the status of business execution of our company, including those conducted by the Board of Directors.
+(2) The auditors shall be aware of the process of important decision-making within the company and the status of business execution, in addition to the Board of Directors.

-(3) Audit and Supervisory Board Members shall attend important company meetings, review major approval documents and other important documents related to business execution, and request explanations from Directors and employees as necessary.
+(3) Attend important company meetings, review key approval documents and other important documents related to business execution, and request explanations from directors or employees as necessary.

 Established on May 19, 2006